-Can Termites Be Prevented in Existing Homes?
+Can You Prevent Termites in Existing Homes?

 Termites can be prevented in homes of any age by staying proactive about preventative measures and regular inspections.